Personal Injury Case in Fresno, CA

 If you think you need an accident lawyer, and you want to talk to one, the most important rule is that you should not have to pay for the consultation.
 Most personal injury lawyers offer free informational meetings, but we are always a little surprised when we hear of a lawyer who doesn’t.
 The reality is, there are plenty of good, top-notch lawyers who won’t charge you.
 Honestly, if someone wants to charge you to meet in a personal injury case, it is generally unlikely, at least in our opinion, that lawyer is a seasoned personal injury lawyer who handles significant accident cases if they are trying to make a buck off you in a consultation.

-We offer free consultations that are convenient to you—you can meet us in our office, call us over the phone, or sometimes we can even arrange to meet with you at a different location.
-You should always bring the following items with you, if you have them.
+We offer free consultations that are convenient for you.
+You can meet us in our office, call us over the phone, or sometimes we can even arrange to meet with you at a different location.
+You should always bring the following items with you if you have them.

 Photos: of the scene, the cars, the drivers, witnesses, your injuries (if visible) or anything else important to the case.
 If you have them in digital form, on your phone, flash drive or SD Card, this is ideal as we can copy them directly to your potential case file.